The mixed phase quark core in massive hybrid stars: Introduction

 \section{Introduction}

 The equation of state (EOS) plays a crucial role in the fields of nuclear physics and astrophysics~\cite{Baym2018}, as it determines the composition and properties of compact stars.
 It also sheds light on the nature of strong interactions within these stars.
-The quantum chromodynamics (QCD) phase transition at finite temperature and low baryon density support the hot dense quark matter exist, while cold dense quark matter may only can found in neutron stars (NS).
-The question of whether quark matter can exist in NSs has been a topic of interest for researchers for several decades~\cite{Baym1976,Glendenning1992}, yet it remains an open question.
-At high density, there is a Bodmer–Witten assumption that strange quark matter composed of $uds$ quarks may actually be the true ground state of matter~\cite{Witten1984}, exhibiting a lower energy per baryon compared to both $ud$ quark matter and nucleon matter.
-Whether strange quark matter is absolutely stable is model dependent~\cite{Liu2023}.
-Overall, it is possible that a first-order hadron-quark phase transition occurs within the core of massive NS~\cite{Glendenning2001,Weber2005,Brandes2023}, where the density could reach $5\sim10$ times saturation density $n_0$.
+The quantum chromodynamics (QCD) phase transition at finite temperature and low baryon density supports the hot dense quark matter exist, while cold dense quark matter may only be found in neutron stars (NSs).
+The question of whether quark matter can exist in NSs has been a topic of interest for researchers in several decades~\cite{Baym1976,Glendenning1992,Mariani2024}, which remains an open question.
+It is challenging to draw firm conclusions about the presence of quark matter inside NSs based solely on measurements of mass or radius.
+However, the sensitivity of core g-mode oscillations to the presence of quark matter may help mitigate this difficulty~\cite{Wei2020,Jaikumar2021}.
+At high density, the Bodmer–Witten assumption that strange quark matter composed of $u$, $d$ and $s$ quarks and leptons in $\beta$ equilibrium condition may actually be the true ground state of matter~\cite{Witten1984}, exhibiting a lower energy per baryon compared to both $ud$ quark matter and nucleon matter.
+Whether strange quark matter is absolutely stable is model dependent~\cite{Liu2023}, if this absolutely stable condition (the Bodmer–Witten assumption) is satisfied, a conversion from NS to strange quark star may occur.
+Otherwise, the cold dense quark matter may found in NS, which is usually called hybrid star.
+Overall, it is possible that a first-order hadron-quark phase transition occurs within the core of massive hybrid star~\cite{Glendenning2001,Weber2005,Han2019,Brandes2023}, where the density could reach $5\sim10$ times saturation density $n_0$.
+Han et al.~\cite{Han2019} explored various methods for implementing the hadron-quark phase transition, specifically, first-order transitions with Maxwell construction and Gibbs construction, as well as smooth crossover transitions and quarkyonic matter.
+The framework of hybrid star with twin star under Maxwell construction is discussed in~\cite{Li2021,Podder2024}.
+Li et al.~\cite{Li2023apj} proposed a model featuring sequential phase transitions from hadronic matter to low-density and subsequently to high-density quark matter phases.